kfollmer24/kfollmer24.github.io/index.md

 # See: https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 layout: home
 ---
-Important Updates:
+Girls Basketball Important Updates:
 ## <span style ="color:black">**Tryout dates coming soon**</span>
 ## <span style ="color:black">**You must have your forms complete before tryouts.
-Available in the front office or here https://www.seattleschools.org/cms/one.aspx?portalId=627&pageId=14975953 Physicals are valid for 2 years.
+Available in the front office or here <a href ="https://www.seattleschools.org/cms/one.aspx?portalId=627&pageId=14975953">SPS Tryout Paperwork</a> Physicals are valid for 2 years.
 Speak with the front office about options at Garfield HS clinic**</span>

+Boys Basketball Info: Not maintained on this site. <a href="https://washingtonms.seattleschools.org/student_activities/athletics">WMS Athletics Homepage</a>

 ------